Megahertz418/Megachat-WordPress-Chat-Support/README.md

 ## Installation
 1. Copy the `plugin/` folder into `wp-content/plugins/`.
-   Or download the `megachat-support-x.x.x.zip` from [Releases](../../releases) and upload it in WordPress.
+   Or download the `Megachat-support-X.X.X.zip` from [Releases](../../releases) and upload it in WordPress.
 2. Activate the plugin in the WordPress dashboard.
 3. Go to **Settings → Megachat Support** and fill in your configuration.